8 Things You Should Know Before Becoming a Veterinarian

 8 truths experts reveal about becoming a veterinarian

-1. Interacting with people is part of the job
+1. Interacting with people is a critical part of the job

-It makes sense when you think about it.
+This makes a lot of sense.
 Any information about treatments and medical history has to be communicated between the veterinarian and the pet owner.
-No dog or cat is going to be able to verify whether their vaccinations are up-to-date.

 2. You’ll learn an astonishing amount of material during vet school

-Successfully absorbing so much information requires diligent study habits.
 “It takes a high level of commitment, but it’s only temporary and worth it in the end,” Dr. White says.
-But don’t let these insights intimidate you — just being aware of the challenging journey ahead will help you be even more prepared and determined to reach your destination.

 3. Nothing goes as planned when working with animals

-Working with pet owners is a crucial part of being a good veterinarian, but maintaining such communication can’t guarantee every visit will work out as planned.
+Even maintaining great communication with pet owners won’t guarantee every visit will work out as planned.
 Maybe a piece of equipment in the exam room spooks a dog.
-Or you may find yourself treating a cat that’s anxious around unfamiliar faces.
+Or you might find yourself treating a cat that’s anxious around unfamiliar faces.

 “The unique challenge of veterinary medicine is that there is never anything that happens according to plan,” Dr. Wystrach explains.
 “To expect the unexpected on a daily basis has become my mantra.”

-“Careers and focuses change,” Dr. Wystrach says.
-“I am a believer that you are responsible for your own destiny and can create or find the practice model that suits you.”
+“I am a believer that you are responsible for your own destiny and can create or find the practice model that suits you,” Dr. Wystrach says.

 “I am a believer that you are responsible for your own destiny and can create or find the practice model that suits you.”

-You’ll find yourself with plenty of company if you have dreams of owning and operating some sort of clinic.
 Information from the American Veterinary Medical Association (AVMA) shows most veterinarians choose private-practice careers.
-One thing to keep in mind is that business acumen is crucial for these types of roles.
+One thing to keep in mind if you plan to go this route is that business acumen is crucial for these types of roles.

-Given the chance to go back in time, Dr. Wystrach says she would “Take as many business classes as possible.”
-She also suggests students consider pursuing an MBA in addition to a DVM.
+Given the chance to go back in time, Dr. Wystrach says she would “take as many business classes as possible.”
+She also suggests students consider pursuing a Master of Business Administration (MBA) in addition to a DVM.
 You might even look into the possibility of obtaining a combined DVM/MBA degree.